Enhancing Deep Reinforcement Learning: A Tutorial on Generative Diffusion Models in Network Optimization: Internet of Vehicles Networks

 \subsubsection{GDM-based Joint Channel Selection and Power Allocation}

 For the formulated problem, a GDM-based DDPG approach is proposed, where the corresponding three tuples of MDP and the network design are as follows. \begin{itemize} \item \textbf{MDP design:} The state space consists of the current information and previously selected actions, where the current information includes the channel information of each V2V link, the transmission rate of each V2V link, and the generated image payload.
 The action space consists of the selectable channel, the transmit power, and the diffusion steps for inserting the skeleton.
 The reward function consists of an instant reward term and a penalty term.
-Accordingly, the agent can achieve high QoE while satisfying the corresponding constraints. \item \textbf{GDM-based network design:} In our proposed approach, we adopt the GDM-based network instead of the traditional DRL neural network.
-Specifically, the GDM maps the state of the environment to a ``solution generation network,'' representing the obtained resource allocation scheme.
-This approach can be fine-tuned to generate samples spanning multiple time steps, enhancing its ability to handle tasks with long-term dependencies. \end{itemize}
+The design principle follows that a larger penalty will be given when the constraints are not met, while an instant reward will be given when the constraints are met or the goal becomes higher.
+Accordingly, the agent can achieve high QoE while satisfying the corresponding constraints. \item \textbf{GDM-based IoV network design:} In our proposed approach, we adopt the GDM-based network.
+Specifically, the GDM-based network design employs GDMs in two distinct roles.
+Firstly, GDMs reconstruct received images at the receivers in vehicular networks.
+Leveraging the multi-modal technique, we utilize the contrastive language-image pre-training (CLIP) framework to incorporate both text and image information in the diffusion process for image reconstruction, which is a task that incorporates denoising steps for image generation and transmits power values.
+Secondly, another GDM is tasked with optimizing the number of denoising steps, the channel selection strategies, and the transmit power values.
+In particular, the IoV network uses a diffusion process to map environmental states to resource allocation strategies, incorporating a crucial denoising step to eliminate less important information and enhance signal clarity during training.
+The corresponding network operates through a chain mechanism, where each step incrementally refines the solution, ensuring it adapts to temporal dependencies and dynamic environments.
+This approach can be fine-tuned to generate samples over multiple time steps, enhancing its ability to handle tasks with long-term dependencies. \end{itemize}